carvel-dev/ytt/proposals/001-schemas/README.md

   In this example, the `"Title 1"` and `"Title 2"` examples and their values are attached to the key `foo`.

 - `@schema/deprecated`

-  If the user provides a value, a warning that the field has been deprecated is outputted.
+  If the user provides a value, a warning that the field has been deprecated is outputted (stderr) to the user.

 - `@schema/removed`

-  If the user provides a value, an error is returned.
+  If the user provides a value, an error is returned, and evaluation stops.

 #### Map key presence annotations

 - `@schema/any-key`

   Applies to items of a map, allowing users to assert on item structure while maintaining freedom to have any key name.
   ```yaml
   connection_options: